 You can use the same method to spell your address and email as well.

 Telephone calls can give rise to a lot of misunderstandings and miscommunication.
-This is mostly because of differences in pronunciations, usage of language, inaudibility, and poor connections.
+This is mostly because of differences in pronunciations, language usage, inaudibility, and poor connections.
 In all these circumstances, it is important to use the phonetic alphabet most commonly used in a geographical region.
-In addition, the phonetic alphabet needs to be used to confirm the name, address, and email even if it has been said with clarity.
+In addition, the phonetic alphabet must be used to confirm the name, address, and email, even if it has been said with clarity.
 This is to avoid grave errors which may cause issues in the future.